andrew-codechimp/HA-Hive-Local-Thermostat/README.md

 Zigbee2MQTT will expose the native sensors but Hive requires specific message structures to be sent for setting modes and a combination of sensor values to determine the modes, this integration creates controls and sensors that correctly interface with the native Hive values/methods.

 SLR1x and SLR2x thermostats are supported, though this has only been tested with an SLR2c.
+If you have thoroughly tested a different model please let me know and I'll add it to the list of confirmed devices.

 Once you have the thermostat receiver added to Zigbee2MQTT, add a device via this integration and specify a friendly name, the Zibee2MQTT topic which should look something like this `zigbee2mqtt/HiveReceiver` (note this is case sensitive).